 When you hop on your motorcycle, there are a few essentials you should always have – your keys, your wallet, your phone, and your helmet.
 The fact is that riding a motorcycle is as thrilling as it is potentially dangerous, so ensuring you have all the right equipment, at all times, is a no-brainer.
 Accessories don’t come any more important than a good helmet.

 But when it comes to protecting your noggin, Aussies have plenty of helmets to choose from, which can give you a few headaches when it comes to narrowing down the options.
-While it might appear to be an easy decision, helmets are a purchase that is best to take your time with, as it may end up being the only thing between you and a nasty injury.
+While it might appear to be an easy decision, helmets are a purchase worth taking your time with, as it may end up being the only thing between you and a nasty injury.
 To help with the decision-making process, Canstar Blue produces an annual review of motorcycle helmets, rated by those who wear their helmets when they head out on the roads.